The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 Your dad was a great moderate.

-Your dad was a great middle of the road Republican.
+Your dad was a great middle-of-the-road Republican.

-Oh, your dad wouldn't understand the party.
+Your dad wouldn't understand the party.

 Isn't that right, Mitt?

-So it's I just find it fascinating.
+So I just find it fascinating.

 That's why they think they're above all kinds of normal day-to-day concerns.

-You gotta take a time out, sit tight, we'll be back much more straight ahead.
+We'll be back much more straight ahead.

 Do not go away.